 Right, you get the picture.
 Sector-based disk imaging is suitable for system backups but less flexible when it comes to custom image deployment and managing a hardware-diverse fleet.
 Fret not, dear readers, for IT has come a long way since.
 We present to you a more versatile alternative: file-based imaging.

-What is file-based imaging?
+What is file-based imaging in computer imaging?

 File-based imaging is the process of creating an operating system image by copying individual files and folders from a reference machine’s hard disk or virtual disk.
 File-based images consist only of the unique operating system files, core applications, and settings that you need — and not the entire disk.
 You can leave out hardware drivers to create golden images that are compatible with any device make or model.